 Anchorsholme Beach

 Anchorsholme lies between Bispham and Fleetwood and often flies under the radar.
 It is quieter still, with long uninterrupted stretches that feel surprisingly wild considering how close you are to town.
+The walking is simple and exposed, which makes it one for a windproof layer, but that open quality is exactly what makes it worth visiting.

-- Type: Open sandy beach
+- Beach Type: Open sandy beach with promenade edge

 - Best for: Peaceful, uncrowded walks